ThisIsAntonio/Daily-Update-App/README.md

 - ✅ Improved **layout** for better readability and organization in the Dashboard view.
 - ✅ **Footer component** added with links to personal portfolio, GitHub, LinkedIn, etc.
 - ✅ **Added footer information**: Added rights, technologies used, and social media links to the footer.
+- ✅ **Automated testing workflow**:
+  - GitHub Actions CI runs tests on every push and pull request.
+  - Ensures test coverage and code stability using `Vitest` and `pnpm`.

 ## 🚀 Tech Stack